li-xiangyun/li-xiangyun/README.md

 ### Hi Buddy 👋 ###
-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React，JAVA
 - 🌱 I’m currently learning English
-- 👯 I’m looking to collaborate on Web3 Domain
-- 🤔 I’m looking for help with Remote work opportunities
+- 🤔 I’m looking for help with (if Remote work) Good fortune
 - 📫 How to reach me: WeChat 13644261370
 - 😄 Pronouns: ...
 - ⚡ Fun fact: A serious and humorous expression